On the (2,3)-generation of the finite symplectic groups: Case and

-So, taking a such element $a\in \F_q^*$, by Lemmas \ref{irr6} and \ref{prim6} the group $H$ is absolutely irreducible, primitive and tensor indecomposable.
-Moreover $H$ contains the bireflection $[x,y]^5$: by \cite[Theorem 7.1]{GS} $H$ is a classical group in a natural representation.
-By Lemma \ref{subfield6} we conclude that either $H=\Sp_{12}(q)$ or $p=2$ and $H$ is contained in an orthogonal group.
-So, suppose that $p=2$ and $H$ preserves a quadratic form $Q$, whose corresponding bilinear form has Gram matrix $J$ with respect to the canonical basis.
+Finally, suppose that $p=2$ and $H$ preserves a quadratic form $Q$, whose corresponding bilinear form has Gram matrix $J$ with respect to the canonical basis.
 Imposing that $Q$ is preserved by $y$ we get $Q(e_1)=0$ and $Q(e_2)=1$.
 Next, imposing that $Q$ is preserved by $x$, we get $Q(e_1)=Q(e_2)$, whence the contradiction $0=Q(e_1)=Q(e_2)=1$.
-We conclude that $H=\Sp_{12}(q)$.